Festival Format & Programme

 The Festival is designed as:

-• A major European prime-time show
+a major European prime-time television show

-• A high-impact visual event
+a high-impact visual and cultural event

 Selection & Competition Structure

-The Festival is open to all recognised European universities and academies and is structured through a multi-phase selection process designed to ensure scientific excellence and European representativeness.
+The Festival is open to recognised European universities and academies and is structured through a multi-phase selection process designed to ensure scientific excellence and European representativeness.

-For each category, an official award will be granted by the Scientific Committee, in full respect of academic independence and integrity.
+For each thematic category, an official award will be granted by the Scientific Committee, in full respect of academic independence and integrity.